 I am a senior Consultant Orthopaedic Surgeon based in Cambridge, England.
-My practice is dedicated to knee disorders in both adults and children.
+My practice is dedicated to managing knee problems in both adults and children.

 All orthopaedic work from first consultation to any surgery required and subsequent follow-up is undertaken by myself.

 However, I cannot function without the skills of a wonderful, hand-picked team.

 Any required operations on my patients are performed by me at either The Spire or The Nuffield Hospitals in Cambridge, with the assistance of specially trained staff.
 My anaesthetists are highly experienced Consultants, from Papworth Hospital, with whom I have worked for over 10 years.

 I hold outpatient clinics at The Nuffield or Spire Hospitals every week.
 Nuffield Clinics on Monday and Wednesday mornings.
 Spire Clinics on Thursday afternoons, Wednesdays evenings and Tuesday mornings.